 - How safe is my personal information?
 What policies exist to keep my information secure?

-For more information regarding privacy policies click here.
+Get more information regarding privacy policies and laws.

 - I have received discounted services through CICP providers in the past.
 Will I still qualify?